Est3banio/linkvault/README.md

 #### Admin Dashboard

-LinkVault includes a complete admin dashboard for user management.
+LinkVault includes a complete admin dashboard for comprehensive user management.
 Admin users can:

-- View all registered users
+- **View all registered users** with detailed information
-- Create new user accounts with email/password
+- **Create new user accounts** with email/password
-- Edit existing user information and permissions
+- **Edit existing user information** and update permissions
-- Delete user accounts (except their own)
+- **Delete user accounts** (with protection - admins cannot delete their own account)
-- Grant or revoke admin privileges
+- **Grant or revoke admin privileges** for other users

-To access the admin dashboard:
+- **Monitor user activity** and account status

+**Access Requirements:**
+- Must be logged in as an admin user
+- Admin privileges are managed via the `admin` boolean field in the user model

+**Navigation:**
 1. Log in as an admin user
-2. Click the "Admin" link in the navigation (only visible to admins)
+2. Click the "Admin" link in the top navigation (only visible to admins)
-3. Manage users at `/admin/users`
+3. Access the full user management interface at `/admin/users`

+**Admin Routes:**
+- `/admin/users` - List all users
+- `/admin/users/new` - Create new user
+- `/admin/users/:id/edit` - Edit user details
+- `/admin/users/:id` - View/delete user (with confirmation)

 #### Creating Users